CEO, Speaker worked closely to pass tainted energy bill

 Soon after the inauguration trip, FirstEnergy made four $250,000 payments to a dark money group Householder controlled.

-Absent Householder, who had not yet regained his House seat, the company tried through three pieces of legislation in 2017 to bail out the nuclear plants.
+The company prior to Householder becoming speaker, tried through three pieces of legislation in 2017 to bail out the nuclear plants.
 The company in March 2018 announced its intention to close the two plants as soon as 2020 while the company’s wholly owned subsidiary that operated them filed for bankruptcy the same month.

 The statement of facts shows how Jones and “Executive 2” kept tabs on Householder.

-Note: This story has been corrected to show that Larry Householder was not a former legislator at the time he began talks with Chuck Jones.
-Householder had recently been elected to the House in 2016.